SAP/jenkins-library/documentation/docs/scenarios/changeManagement.md

 // must be configured in Jenkins
 @Library(foo@master') __

-// inside the shared lib denoted by 'foo' the additional configuration file
+// in the shared lib denoted by 'foo', the additional configuration file
 // must be located under 'resources' ('resoures/myConfig.yml') prepareDefaultValues script: this, customDefaults: 'myConfig.yml'
 ```